stefanbankow/react-node-social-media/README.md

-# Social Media created with React and Node.js
+# Social Media Web App created with React and Node.js

 This is a project I have been working on for the past couple of weeks in order to improve my skills in the technologies and libraries listed in the [Technology Stack](#technology-stack) section.